 Who's The Real Beneficiary?

 So who is the beneficiary?
-For all of you control people reading this, have you ever thought about that in depth?
-If most control people "Dictators" fit the "good people up to no good" label, it's important to consider why you have such a desire for other people to change.
+Have you ever thought about that in-depth for all control people reading this?
+If most control people, "Dictators," fit the "good people up to no good" label, it's essential to consider why you have such a desire for other people to change.

 Use the 5 Why's

-Well, you may find an answer by using a simple technique like the "5 Whys".
+You may find an answer by using a simple technique like the "5 Whys".
 Think about one change you want to see in another person's life.
-Use this simple statement as an example: I would like Joe to call me every day.
+Use this simple statement as an example: I would like Joe to call me daily.

 - Why?
 Because that’s what friends should do.